Fracking in Manitoba

 What is hydraulic fracturing?

-During the hydraulic fracturing process, a mixture of water, sand and other chemical additives designed to protect the integrity of the wellbore and enhance production is pumped under high pressure into the formation to create fractures.
-The fractures are kept open by sand or “proppant”, which provides pathways to allow the natural gas to flow into the wellbore.
+During the hydraulic fracturing process, a mixture of water, sand, and other chemical additives designed to protect the integrity of the wellbore and enhance production is pumped under high pressure into the formation to create fractures.
+The fractures are kept open by sand or “proppant,” which provides pathways to allow natural gas to flow into the wellbore.

-Fracture fluids used by the industry contain many of the same additives found in water treatment facilities or common household products such as toothpaste and detergents, and the industry is moving to greener fracture fluid alternatives.
+Fracture fluids used by the industry contain many of the same additives found in water treatment facilities or common household products, such as toothpaste and detergents.
+The industry is moving to greener fracture fluid alternatives.

 In Manitoba, oil reservoirs are located 400-1,000 metres below groundwater aquifers, and drillers are required to build multiple levels of safeguards to prevent contamination.

 At Tundra, we test water in potential drilling areas to establish baseline of quality for fresh water wells.